 - Other costs

-You will discover a total cost of buying your property and getting your Australian home loan approved.
+You will discover the total cost of buying your property and how to get your Australian home loan approved.

-Odin Mortgage is a leader in securing home loan approval in Australia for Aussie expats, permanent residents, and foreign buyers living overseas.
-We understand the complexities of proving overseas income and the need to negotiate a great deal with lenders!
+Odin Mortgage is the leader in securing home loan approval in Australia for Aussie expats, permanent residents, and foreign buyers living overseas.
+We understand the complexities of proving overseas income and the need to negotiate a great deal with lenders.

-We are Australian Credit Licence holders, offering a free service to secure home loans matching your needs!
-Check out our range of mortgage calculators online!
+We are Australian Credit Licence holders, offering a free service to secure home loans matching your needs.
+You can check out our range of mortgage calculators online.

-Get in touch with us today and find out about Odin Mortgage and how we can help you on your property buying journey.
+Get in touch with us today and find out how we can help you on your property buying journey.

 Frequently Asked Questions

-Yes, Odin Mortgage can help you with your investment property purchase!
-Check out our investment property calculator to discover the costs involved.
+Yes, Odin Mortgage can help you with your investment property purchase from overseas.
+You can check out the investment property calculator to discover the costs involved.

 Your borrowing power is the amount you can borrow from a lender towards your property purchase price.
 Borrowing power is calculated by adding together all income streams and deducting all expenses and ongoing debts.